Are you looking to get a mortgage or refinance an existing loan? There are different options including banks, credit unions and non-bank lenders.

 If you’re looking to lower your mortgage payment or lock in a lower rate, you may be interested in refinancing an existing loan.
 This is especially true if you have an adjustable-rate mortgage, and your rate will reset soon.

-A refinance can also make sense if your income has increased or you’ve been able to raise your credit rating. loanDepot’s loan officers can help you determine if getting a new mortgage would be a better option than your current one.
+A refinance can make sense if your income has increased or you’ve been able to raise your credit rating. loanDepot’s loan officers can help you determine if a new mortgage would be a better option than your current one.

 Before refinancing your home, you need to do your research.
 Know what questions to ask, what loans would be best for your situations, how much your refinance payment will be and the fees associated with a new loan.